combination lock and different gadgets on white office table. privacy protection, encrypted connection concept, buying online

 2. The Virtual Ethernet Module ( VEM ).

-Compared to a physical switch, you could view the VSM as the supervisor, setting up the control plane functions for the data plane to forward efficiently, and the VEM as the physical line cards that do all the forwarding of packets.
+Compared to a physical switch, the VSM could be viewed as the supervisor, setting up the control plane functions for the data plane to forward efficiently, and the VEM as the physical line cards that do all the packet forwarding.
 The VEM is the software component that runs within the hypervisor kernel.
 It handles all VM traffic, including inter-VM frames and Ethernet traffic between a VM and external resources.

 The two available communication options for VSM to VEM are: